Mister-S-2003/Mister-S-2003/README.md

 ---
 ## Things I'm planning or doing

-- Endless Adventure; An Text Adventure/RPG -- Early draft/development stages</li>
+- Endless Adventure; An Text Adventure/RPG -- Early draft/development stage
-- Mister-S-2003.github.io -- Probably will be updated at some point to make it look better.</li>
+- Mister-S-2003.github.io -- Probably will be updated at some point to make it look better.

 ---